- aged 25 years or more

 Reporting income if you work while receiving Austudy

-If you are working while receiving Austudy, you must report your employment income to us every two weeks, even if you have a fortnight when your income is zero.
+If you are working while receiving Austudy, you must report your employment income to us every fortnight, even if your income is 0.

-If you report your income by 5.00 pm on your reporting day, you will receive your payment the next working day.
-To report your income:
+If you report your income by 5:00 pm on your reporting day, you will receive your payment the next working day.

 Payments paid while outside Australia